Anthony-ZC/Robotic_Studio_Bipedal_Robot/README.md

 2. Nodding and Squatting
 3. Cyclic walking using a cubic polynomial with smooth transitions for starting and stopping.
 4. Control the robot using terminal input or voice (microphone required).
-5. Display corresponding facial expressions on the Raspberry Pi touch screen according to different commands.
+5. Display corresponding facial expressions on the Raspberry Pi touchscreen according to different commands.
 6. Periodic servo health check (position, temperature, voltage).

 **Caution**: